kubernetes-sigs/kueue/site/content/en/docs/tasks/integrate_a_custom_job.md

 ---
 # Integrate a custom Job with Kueue

+Kueue integrates with a couple of jobs, including batch Job, MPI Job, Ray Job or JobSet.
+If there is another Job, which you would like supported, please consider contributing.
 This page shows how to integrate a custom Job with Kueue.

 ## What you need to specify

 1. Configuration
 2. Controller
 3. Webhook
-4. Test files
-5. Adjust build system
+4. Adjust build system
+5. Test files

 ## Configure your custom Job

 Add your framework name to `.integrations.frameworks` in [controller_manager_config.yaml](https://github.com/kubernetes-sigs/kueue/blob/main/config/components/manager/controller_manager_config.yaml)

-## Build controller
+## Controller

 Provide your code of the controller under a dedicated directory.
 This directory need to under the `./pkg/controller/jobs/` folder.